Integra Shield Financial Group - Plymouth, MN

 We take protecting your data and privacy very seriously.
 As of January 1, 2020 the California Consumer Privacy Act (CCPA) suggests the following link as an extra measure to safeguard your data: Do not sell my personal information.

-Investment Advisory Services offered through Investment Advisor Representatives of Cambridge Investment Research Advisors, Inc., a Registered Investment Adviser Securities offered through Registered Representatives of Cambridge Investment Research, Inc., a broker-dealer, member FINRA / SIPC, to residents of: FL, IL, MN, SD Cambridge and Integra Shield Financial Group are not affiliated.
+Advisory Services offered through Cambridge Investment Research Advisors, Inc., a Registered Investment Advisor.
+Securities offered through Cambridge Investment Research, Inc., a broker-dealer, member FINRA / SIPC, to residents of: FL, MN, SD.
+Cambridge and Integra Shield Financial Group are not affiliated.
+Neither Cambridge nor Integra Shield Financial Group provides tax or legal advice.

 PLEASE NOTE: The information being provided is strictly as a courtesy.
 When you access one of these websites, you are leaving our website and assume total responsibility and risk for your use of the websites you are linking to.
 We make no representation as to the completeness or accuracy of information provided at these websites.
 Nor is the company liable for any direct or indirect technical or system issues or any consequences arising out of your access to or your use of third-party technologies, websites, information and programs made available through this website.